chrisgrieser/nvim-chainsaw/README.md

 		-- don't install the hook, if the repo already has different pre-commit hook noHookOverride = true,

+		-- If you track your nvim-config via git, and use a custom marker, you -- should add it to this list, since your config will then always include -- a marker, thus always falsely triggering the pre-commit hook. notInNvimConfigDir = true,

 		-- List of directories where the hook will not be installed if they are -- the git root.
 Supports globs and `~`.
 Must *fully* match the directory. dontInstallInDirs = {
 			-- "~/special-project"
 			-- "~/repos/**",

-			-- If you track your nvim-config via git, and use a custom marker, you -- should add it to this list, since it will contain the marker string:
-			-- "~/.config/nvim",
 		},
 	},